SwapnashreeTripathy/Automated-CICD-Pipeline-For-HTMLApp-on-Nginx/README.md

 # Automate CICD-HTML Project Deployment to Nginx Server

-#### When there is any new commit pushed to the GitHub Main branch, automatically those new changes/commits will get deployed to your Production/main Server using Automation script & cronjob.
+#### When there is any new commit pushed into the GitHub Main branch, automatically those new changes/commits should get deployed to your Production/main Server using an Automation script & Cronjob Scheduler.

 ## Thought Process to build this project: